 Eric Unger, a 23-year-old family relations major at ISU, said he was walking up to his apartment in the 100 block of west Willow Street after a party around 2:30 a.m., when he stopped to make a phone call.
 Unger alleges a group of six to eight men passed behind him and one of them knocked his phone out of his hand.

 Unger said he asked “what their problem was,” and that’s when the men began to verbally and physically batter him.

 “They said things like, ‘You fucking faggot do you want to get your ass beat?’”
 Unger said.
 “I believe they attacked me because I was alone, white and gay.”

 He remembers pleading with the attackers, saying he just wanted to go home and that he “didn’t want to fight.”

-When the attack was over, Unger called police and was transported to a nearby hospital, where he was released three hours later with scrapes on his face and left elbow, broken teeth and two broken bones in his jaw, he said.
-The next day, Unger’s dentist had to wire his jaw shut for the next four to six weeks, leaving him with limited speech and on a liquid-only diet as he recovers.
+When the attack was over, Unger called police and was transported to a nearby hospital, where he was released three hours later with broken teeth, two broken bones in his jaw and scrapes on his face and left elbow, he said.
+Unger’s dentist had to wire his jaw shut for the next four to six weeks, leaving him with limited speech and on a liquid-only diet as he recovers.